 language population - the number of people fluent in that language in that country, including both first and second language speakers.
 The level of fluency is that necessary to use a UI on a computer, smartphone, or similar devices.
 Reliable information is difficult to obtain; the information in CLDR is an estimate culled from different sources.

 writing percent (writingPercent) - percentage of the population fluent in that language in that country who regularly read or write a significant amount in that language.
 Ideally, the regularity would be measured as "7-day actives".
 Reliable information is difficult to obtain; the information in CLDR is a best estimate culled from different sources.
+If it is know that the language is not widely written, but there are no solid figures, the value is typically given 1%-5%.

 customary modern usage - The terms or characters commonly used in modern contexts: newspapers, journals, lay publications, street signs, commercial signage, common geographic names, company names, and so on.
 It does not include terms or characters that are only commonly used in technical or academic contexts such as mathematical expressions, archaic or historic texts, citations of archaic words, liturgical texts, or pedagogical use.